Committees and Standing Committees

 Branch Program Resources Committee

-The Branch Program Resources Committee will work collaboratively with AAUW staff to use AAUW resources to support branch and state mission-based programs within communities.
+The Branch Program Resources Committee will work collaboratively with staff to promote the use of current AAUW resources to support affiliate mission-based programs within our communities.

-The College/University Committee will assist staff and AAUW affiliates in marketing and implementing the college/university member, student affiliate, and e-student affiliate programs.
+The College/University Committee will assist staff and AAUW affiliates in marketing and implementing the college/university member and student associate programs.

 The Fundraising Committee will work in concert with staff to maximize the impact of strategic philanthropic development and donor stewardship to ensure the sustainability of AAUW’s programs.